-Such “modules” are sold as “Volt Stabiliser Kit” or “regulator performance chip” and it is claimed to “achieve electrical efficiency by controlling and re-distributing power as required” and also “increasing torque, response and power, improve audio quality, increase headlight brightness, stabilise idling, improve fuel economy and increase battery life”.
-Yeah right!
-Pure B.S.
-They do not even know how to write “stabilize”.Higher Vehicle Voltage
+Such “modules” are sold as “Volt Stabiliser Kit” or “regulator performance chip” and it is claimed to “achieve electrical efficiency by controlling and re-distributing power as required” and also “increasing torque, response, and power, improve audio quality, increase headlight brightness, stabilize idling, improve fuel economy and increase battery life”.
+Sure, nothing but pure B.S. here.
+They do not even know how to write “stabilize”.

-Regulators, stabilizers, noise suppressors and protectors are existing already in your car because manufacturers already know how much system voltage of your car may fluctuate because of various conditions and with today’s modern and complex electronics installed on cars, protection is a must when designing the vehicle.
-An example of this is when for any of several reasons, people may want to disconnect a battery terminal while the engine is running.
-It could be done to test charging circuit voltage the old way for example, but what people is not aware of is that voltage may surge to potentially damaging levels by doing this.
-If regulators, stabilizers and protectors were not installed in the ECM for example, you could fry your ECM by doing such a “test”.
+Regulators, stabilizers, noise suppressors, and protectors are existing already in your car as mentioned earlier because manufacturers already know how much system voltage of your car may fluctuate due to various conditions and with today’s modern and complex electronics installed on cars, protection is a must when designing the vehicle.
+An example of this is when for any reason, people disconnect a battery terminal of their car while the engine is running.
+It could be done to test the charging circuit the old way for example, but what people are not aware of is that voltage may spike to potentially damaging levels by doing this.
+If regulators, stabilizers, and protectors were not installed in the ECM and other electronic control modules, you could fry your ECM by doing such a test.
 Luckily, your car’s manufacturer knows better.

 Lower Vehicle Voltage

 On the other hand, if voltages get too low, you will have a warning light in your instruments panel and while the problem is solved, the ECM will compensate for the low voltage (until certain level) to keep sensitive areas, like injector opening time and ignition working right to be able to keep the engine running.
 In this scenario, those voltage regulators’ “performance” modules have no job to do either, as regulators’ job is to protect from higher voltages, not lower.

 voltage stabilizer drift cars car racing voltage stabliser do people take voltage regulators off when they race cars